NeroReflex/pam_login_ng/README.md

 By default polyauth will behave exactly as any other greeter: you type your password to access your account.

-Using *login_ng-ctl* utility you can set more authentication options or even configure autologin for a systemd-homed account with an encrypted home directory.
+Using *polyauthctl* utility you can set more authentication options or even configure autologin for a systemd-homed account with an encrypted home directory.

 ## Additional authentication